-Take the best of both worlds
+1. Take the best of both worlds

 Panelists immediately challenged the premise that an organization can be easily categorized as Day 1 or Day 2.
-Jaquith explained how forward-thinking organizations have a “Day 2” infrastructure with “pockets of Day 1” sprinkled throughout.
+Jaquith explained how forward-thinking organizations have a Day 2 infrastructure with “pockets of Day 1” sprinkled throughout.

 This structure enables companies to maintain and grow existing business units and customer bases, while simultaneously experimenting with new opportunities.
 Panelists discuss several models that have worked with varying levels of success, such as skunkworks, innovation labs, and giving product teams dedicated time and resources to test new ideas.

-Apply a cost-benefit analysis
+2. Apply a cost-benefit analysis

-To that end, the most common mistake product managers make is to quickly align with overzealous sponsors, Feige explained.
-To adopt “Day 1” practices or, perhaps more importantly, to avoid them being shut down, you need to actively identify and engage “backchanneling naysayers.”
-These are the executives that won’t make their skepticism obvious but who nevertheless need your convincing before they’re on board.
+To that end, the most common mistake product managers make is quickly aligning with overzealous sponsors, Feige explained.
+To adopt Day 1 practices or, perhaps more importantly, to avoid them being shut down, you need to actively identify and engage “backchanneling naysayers,” he says.
+These are the executives who won’t make their skepticism obvious but who nevertheless need your convincing before they’re on board.

-Fear is a great call-to-action
+3. Use fear as a great call-to-action

 Sometimes, no amount of data or positivity can convince wary executives that it’s time for things to change, especially if the company’s stock price or revenues have yet to peak.
 In these cases, don’t be afraid to leverage fear, Ronen argued.